uwgraphics/VisSnacks/content/tutorials/4-critique/index.md

 - It gets away from offending the creator as it gives them an out.
 "If the goal was X" let's the creator say "that wasn't my goal" or even "that wasn't my priority".
 - The focus on a decision not only makes this about a specific aspect (giving the critique focus) but also steers towards something you can do something about.
-- Connecting the objective and decision keeps things on track - doing it with a principle helps provide rationale (so its more than opinion) and helps bring in general principles so that learning can generalize beyond the examples.
+- Connecting the objective and decision keeps things on track - doing it with a principle helps provide rationale (so it is more than opinion) and helps bring in general principles so that learning can generalize beyond the examples.
 It also helps generate ideas (by suggesting options, rather than a specific choice).

 ## Besides Critique